 Because ANOVA assumes that all the predictors are categorical (aka factors or grouping variables), those predictors have a limited number of values.
 These are values like: treatment vs. control group.
 Two values.

 Because of the limited number of values, the ANOVA model uses subscripts to indicate if someone is in the treatment or control group.
 Subscript j would have values of 1 for the treatment group and 2 for the control.

 α measures the effect on Y of the treatment effect.

 Even though these X values aren’t written directly into the ANOVA model, they exist.
 Your software is actually creating those X values for you when you indicate that X is categorical.
 Usually ANOVA uses effect coding (1 and -1) for these X values rather than dummy coding (1 and 0).

 One other term that looks different, but is essentially the same thing: the constant.
 In the regression model, this is called the intercept and denoted β0 and in the ANOVA model, this is called the grand mean and denoted μ.

-There are, of course, other differences in how we generally analyze regressions and ANOVAs, including how we code the Xs, how that coding changes the mean around which we’re measuring the effects of those Xs, and which output we tend to focus on.
-We’ll explore some of those in later articles.
+There are, of course, other differences in the work flow of conducting regressions and ANOVAs, including how we code the Xs, how that coding changes the mean around which we’re measuring the effects of those Xs, and which output we tend to focus on.

 So we have the same Y, the constant, the residuals.
 What’s different is just the way we expressed the Xs and their effects.
 Write it a slightly different way, and that ANOVA is really a linear regression.